 What does this all mean?
 This all equates to YOU having a much nicer lifestyle during your later years, with added peace of mind as you make your journey down the mountain…

 If you don’t have a clear picture today of what your future retirement income stream is looking like tomorrow – “will my family be ok?”, and if you are truly open to discussions about income planning strategies that will yield you maximum retirement income and better Financial Balance® that incorporates “safety-nets” to better assure you of having it, then let’s talk.
-You will learn more and get to see the BIG picture so that you can take proper action steps NOW and find out how this is accomplished.
-I invite you to go down this path of discovery with me and I strongly recommend you act on it soon as waiting any longer only decreases the net effect and reduces your options later.
+You will learn more and get to see the BIG picture today, so that you can take proper action steps NOW and find out how this is accomplished.
+I invite you to go down this path of discovery with me and I strongly recommend you act on it soon, as waiting any longer only decreases the net effect and reduces your options later.
 What do you have to lose and/or gain…(a lot!)